box/developer.box.com/content/guides/tooling/salesforce-toolkit/methods.md

 ### `deleteIntegrationMapping`

-This toolkit method calls the [10][delete integration mappings] endpoint to delete a mapping.
+This toolkit method calls the [delete integration mappings][10] endpoint to delete a mapping.

 <!-- markdownlint-disable line-length -->
 | Parameter | Type | Description |
 | --- | --- | --- |
 | `integration` | String | `Slack` is currently the only supported value. |
 | `integrationMappingId` | String | Retrieved from `getIntegrationMappings`. |
 <!-- markdownlint-enable line-length -->

 Returns: